-Our brands generally target the twenty-four to fifty-four year-old age group, which constitutes approximately 41% of the United States population.
-We believe that for many meal occasions, these consumers value the benefits of the casual dining category.
-In choosing not to cook, these consumers want the higher food quality, the opportunity to connect with family and friends and the enhanced dining experience that our restaurant brands offer.
-To reach this target group, we use a mix of television, radio, print, outdoor or online advertising, as well as mail (direct and electronic) and social media, with each of our restaurant brands utilizing one or more of these mediums to meet the brand's communication strategy and budget.
-Our brands have also leveraged extensive consumer marketing research to monitor brand health, guest satisfaction and emerging trends, as well as to validate menu development and creative campaigns.
+Our brands generally target the 26 to 54 year-old age group, which constitutes approximately 41 percent of the United States population.
+It is our belief these consumers value the benefits of the casual dining category for multiple meal occasions.
+In choosing not to cook, these consumers want the higher food quality, the opportunity to connect with family and friends and the enhanced dining experience our restaurant brands offer.
+To reach this target group, we use a mix of television, radio, print, outdoor or online advertising, as well as mail (direct and electronic) and social media, with each of our restaurant brands utilizing one or more of these mediums to meet their communication strategy and budget.
+Our brands have also leveraged extensive consumer marketing research to monitor brand health, guest satisfaction and emerging trends, as well as validate menu development and creative campaigns.